SQream/sqream_docs/data_ingestion/ingesting_from_databases.rst

      - Optional
      - ``/home/username/downloads/config``
      -
      - Defines the path to the folder containing both the data type mapping and the reserved words files.
-The defined folder must contain both files or else you will receive an error.
+The defined folder must contain both files or else you will receive an error
    * - ``-count``
      - Optional
      - ``true``